-Sr. No. Particulars Name of the Director Ratio of the remuneration of each director to the median remuneration of the employees of the Company (1) Percentage increase/ decrease in remuneration of each Director (2) (i) The ratio of the remuneration of each director to Mr. H. V.Goenka 12.63 (87.83) the median remuneration of the employees of the Mr. Anant Goenka 152.29 18.04 Company for the financial year; Mr. Arnab Banerjee 80.52 1.39 Mr. Atul C. Choksey 3.28 Mr. Mahesh S. Gupta 4.63 5.61 of each Director, Chief Financial Officer (CFO), Chief Executive Officer, Company Secretary (CS) or manager, if any, in the financial year; Mr. Haigreve Khaitan 3.28 Mr. Paras K. Chowdhary 4.71 23.21 Ms. Punita Lal 2.81 (20.77) Mr. Vinay Bansal 4.71 9.52 Mr. Kumar Subbiah, CFO (2.76) Ms. Vallari Gupte, CS N.A.
-(3) (ii) The percentage increase in the median remuneration of employees in the financial year(1); 24.57 (iii) The number of permanent employees on the rolls of the Company as on March 31, 2020; 6,4 74 employees (iv) salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if The average increase in salaries of employees (other that managerial personnel) during the FY 2019-20 was 11.83 whereas that in salaries of the managerial personnel was 9.7 whereas that in salaries of the managerial personnel was 9.7 in view of the rationalisation done to align the salaries with fexternal benchmarks.
-Compensation benchmarking process is followed by the Company to evaluate the individual salar internally and externally and the increment given to example the individual of the individual and performance of the Company during the financial year.
-0 was 11.83%, nnel was 9.71%, salaries with the arking process dividual salaries given to each k, performance remuneration policy of the Company;
+Sr. No. Particulars Name of the Director Ratio of the remuneration of each director to the median remuneration of the employees of the Company (1) Percentage increase/ decrease in remuneration of each Director (2) (i) The ratio of the remuneration of each director to Mr. H. V.Goenka 12.63 (87.83) the median remuneration of the employees of the Mr. Anant Goenka 152.29 18.04 Company for the financial year; Mr. Arnab Banerjee 80.52 1.39 Mr. Atul C. Choksey 3.28 - Mr. Mahesh S. Gupta 4.63 5.61 The percentage increase / decrease in remuneration of each Director, Chief Financial Officer (CFO), Chief Executive Officer, Company Secretary (CS) or manager, if any, in the financial year; Mr. Haigreve Khaitan 3.28 - Mr. Paras K. Chowdhary 4.71 23.21 Ms. Punita Lal 2.81 (20.77) Mr. Vinay Bansal 4.71 9.52 Mr. Kumar Subbiah, CFO (2.76) Ms. Vallari Gupte, CS N.A.
+(3) (ii) The percentage increase in the median remuneration of employees in the financial year(1); 24.57 (iii) The number of permanent employees on the rolls of the Company as on March 31, 2020; 6,474 employees (iv) salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if The average increase in salaries of employees (other than managerial personnel) during the FY 2019-20 was 11.83%, whereas that in salaries of the managerial personnel was 9.71%, in view of the rationalisation done to align the salaries with the external benchmarks.
+Compensation benchmarking process is followed by the Company to evaluate the individual salaries internally and externally and the increment given to each employee is based on the market benchmark, performance and potential of the individual and performance of the Company during the financial year.

+remuneration policy of the Company;